Advantech-EdgeSync-Containers/Advantech-YOLO-Vision-Applications/README.md

-# Advantech-YOLO-Vision-Applications Container
+# Advantech YOLO11 Vision Applications Container

-A professional toolkit for deploying optimized YOLOv8 vision applications container on Advantech edge AI devices with hardware acceleration.
+A professional toolkit for deploying optimized YOLO11 vision applications container on Advantech edge AI devices with JetPack 6.0 hardware acceleration.

 ## Overview

-This repository provides a streamlined solution for running YOLOv8 computer vision applications  container on Advantech edge AI hardware.
-The Container includes toolkit  which automatically detects your device capabilities and sets up an optimized environment for computer vision tasks with full hardware acceleration support.
+This repository provides a streamlined solution for running YOLO11 computer vision applications container on Advantech edge AI hardware with JetPack 6.0 support.
+The container includes toolkit which automatically detects your device capabilities and sets up an optimized environment for computer vision tasks with full hardware acceleration support.

 Designed specifically for Advantech edge AI devices based on NVIDIA Jetson platforms, this toolkit enables rapid deployment of object detection, instance segmentation, and classification applications with minimal configuration required.

 ## Features

-- **Complete Docker Environment**: Pre-configured container with all necessary hardware acceleration settings
+- **Complete Docker Environment**: Pre-configured container with JetPack 6.0 and all necessary hardware acceleration settings
-- **Optimized Model Management**: Tools for downloading and converting YOLOv8 models to accelerated formats
+- **Optimized Model Management**: Tools for downloading and converting YOLO11 models to accelerated formats
 - **Hardware Acceleration Support**: Full integration with NVIDIA CUDA, TensorRT, and GStreamer
 - **X11 Display Support**: Seamless visualization of model outputs directly from the container
 - **Multiple Vision Applications**: Ready-to-use applications for object detection, segmentation, and classification